Sony targets 1 billion global entertainment users

-Sony Group Corp. said Wednesday it aims to connect with 1 billion users globally via its gaming, anime and other entertainment services, more than a sixfold increase from the current level, as part of its drive to solidify its foundation as a creative entertainment company.
+Sony Group Corp. aims to connect with 1 billion users globally via its gaming, anime and other entertainment services, more than a sixfold increase from the current level, as part of its drive to solidify its foundation as a creative entertainment company.

 Sony has been riding on the popularity of its PlayStation 5 game console and related software along with the blockbuster animated movie based on the popular "Demon Slayer" manga series, co-distributed by a subsidiary.